patchew-project/qemu/HACKING.md

 Prefer g_new(T, n) instead of g_malloc(sizeof(T) * n) for the following
 reasons:

-  a.
-It catches multiplication overflowing size_t;
+ * It catches multiplication overflowing size_t;
-  b.
-It returns T * instead of void *, letting compiler catch more type
+ * It returns T * instead of void *, letting compiler catch more type errors.
-     errors.

 Declarations like T *v = g_malloc(sizeof(*v)) are acceptable, though.

 Memory allocated by qemu_memalign or qemu_blockalign must be freed with qemu_vfree, since breaking this will cause problems on Win32.

-4. String manipulation
+## String manipulation

 Do not use the strncpy function.
 As mentioned in the man page, it does *not* guarantee a NULL-terminated buffer, which makes it extremely dangerous to use.